What is Alcohol Use Disorder and Alcohol Dependence Disorder?

 - If drinking alcohol more than intended

-- All the efforts to cut down the alcohol usage fails.
+- All the efforts to cut down alcohol usage fails.

-- Drinking in excess and it is interfering daily functioning.
+- Drinking in excess and is interfering with daily functioning.

 - If depression or anxiety is present.